 Bringing a claim for a child injured at school

-Children at school, just like adults at work, have a right to a safe and accessible work environment.
+Children at school, just like adults at work, have a right to a safe and accessible work environment and teachers have a duty of care to those entrusted to them.
 If your child is involved in an accident that is the result of another person’s negligence or lack of safety measures, you may have a right to claim compensation on behalf of your child.

 Many claims are never filed as parents are simply unaware of the fact that they have grounds to seek compensation.
 They may also avoid instigating a claim because they are worried about expensive legal fees.
 If you are unsure about whether you have a case, you should speak to a qualified solicitor to seek advice.